Juan Hernández (footballer, born 2007): Early career

 Born in Teruel, Aragon, Hernández started his youth career at local teams such Las Viñas and then Atlético Teruel, before signing for Real Zaragoza, where his grandfather Manuel Torres spent most of his playing career.
 In 2020, he joined the prestigious La Masia Academy of FC Barcelona.

 International career

 In November 2023, Hernández was called up to the Spain U17 team for the 2023 FIFA U-17 World Cup.
 In the group stage game against Mali, he scored the only goal of the game to qualify his team to the round of 16.
 Later, Spain was eliminated by Germany in the quarter-finals.

 Playing style

-Hernández is considered as one of the most talented players of La Masia of his generation.
-He is a player with good goalscoring abilities.
+Hernández is considered as a talented player of La Masia.
+He is said to have good goalscoring abilities.
 His technical quality and vision also allowed him to play well in several positions at the midfield, at the winger or as a false 9.